 Welcome to the REF section of the BU Research Blog!

 The Research Excellence Framework (REF) is the exercise for assessing the volume and quality of research in UK HEIs.
-As with its predecessor (the RAE), the results of the REF are used by HEFCE to determine the annual quality-related research (QR) grant distributed from HEFCE to HEIs in England.
+As with its predecessor (the RAE), the results of the REF are used by Research England (previously HEFCE) to determine the annual quality-related research (QR) grant distributed from Research England to HEIs in England.

 The last exercise was REF 2014.
 Institutions made their submissions in autumn 2013 and the results were published in December 2014.
-The next REF exercise has been confirmed as REF 2021 meaning that the submission will be in autumn 2020; this will be a seven year assessment period.
+The next REF exercise has been confirmed as REF 2021 meaning that the submission will be in March 2021; this will be a seven year assessment period.

 The REF assesses research excellence through a process of expert review, informed by indicators where appropriate.
 It is based on HEIs submitting evidence of their research activity and outcomes to discipline-based units of assessment (UOAs) to be assessed by expert panels.

 Research England, on behalf of the four UK funding bodies, consulted with the sector in early 2017 as to the shape of the next REF.
 This consultation was informed by Lord Stern’s independent review of the REF, published in July 2016.
 The consultation closed on 17 March 2017 and over 300 responses were received.
 The finding bodies published the initial decisions on REF 2021 on 1 September 2017, alongside another consultation with the sector about submitting staff and outputs (HEFCE Circular letter 33/2017).
 The final decisions on REF 2021 were published on 21 November 2017.